renerocksai/0xeefe/README.md

 # To-do
 - [ ] might turn this into a browser plugin
-- [ ] automatically convert all pasted images to data URLs so they get encrypted, too
+- [ ] automatically convert all pasted image URLs to data URLs so they get encrypted, too
-    - since images inserted into web mail clients typically get turned into magic URLs anyway, this is not the greatest of concerns at the moment.
+    - Outlook inserts them as data URLs for us!
+Nothing to be done!
+    - If other webmail clients upload and turn the images into magic URLs, that's pretty good, too.